FailAcademy/learning/adp-london/_slides/week-03/03-async-javascript.md

 Read [Event Loop](https://developer.mozilla.org/en/docs/Web/JavaScript/EventLoop) or [What is the Event Loop](http://altitudelabs.com/blog/what-is-the-javascript-event-loop/).

 Draw the image from the top of the "Event Loop" link on a piece of paper.
+It should be "page" sized.

 ```
 | s |